yousefelassal/quote-cron/README.md

 > Every man is a volume if you know how to read him.

 > No yesterdays are ever wasted for those who give themselves to today.

+> It is only when the mind and character slumber that the dress can be seen.